2026 real estate lead management playbook

 Stops waste fast

-Compliance note: when consent, opt-outs, and contact history live in the same system as performance metrics, you’re not just managing better – you’re actively protecting the business.
+Compliance weave: when consent, opt-outs, and contact history live in the same system as performance metrics, you’re not just managing better – you’re protecting the business.

 Real estate brokerage software management